-Eric Nesbit is a Senior Principal Environmental Engineer with more than 15 years of experience focused on program management, executing environmental remediation actions, removal actions, and remedial construction projects within budget and on schedule.
+Eric Nesbit is a Senior Principal Environmental Engineer based in North Carolina with more than 28 years of experience focused on program management, executing environmental remediation actions, removal actions, and remedial construction projects within budget and on schedule.
 His technical skills in design, problem solving, and process optimization have led to numerous innovative applications of proven technologies that resulted in cost savings to clients and accelerated remediation processes.

 Specializing in accelerated cradle-to-grave site remediation working in a partnering effort with all stakeholders to expedite achieving the clients remedial objectives, Eric is skilled at implementing remedial actions using the U.S. EPA Triad approach for efficient data utilization and applying statistical methods to site delineation and modeling.
 He is an experienced facilitator, working with responsible parties, regulators and community stakeholders on a wide variety of environmental issues with a successful track record of achieving favorable terms for his clients.
 He is experienced with the implementation of the latest proven technologies and applies innovative solutions in real world environments bridging the gap between development and application of environmental solutions.